Updated to: 20 August 2019Download as PDF

 With respect to current legislation, the question is to what extent it would cover the need for SEA.
 The EIA regulations refer to 'undertakings', including plans and programmes, which would suggest that a gap exists for policies.
 However, the whole regulation points more to EIA.
-It therefore seems to be better to work towards SEA legislation with properly defined guidelines and procedures.
+It therefore seems to be better to work towards SEA legislation/regulations with properly defined guidelines and procedures.

 The National Development Planning Commission in Ghana issues guidelines for the preparation of sector and district plans.
 There prescribe certain SEA tools such as a sustainability test.
 But NDPC guidelines do not appear to be legally binding.

 First national detailed SEA regulation